DrAl-HFS/MKF/README.md

 OpenACC acceleration works for multicore (i.e. vectorised CPU) but not especially well (compiler unable to detect parallelisable code despite effort to reduce/eliminate dependancies within packed binary map generation and processing).
 OpenACC for GPU target so far produces nothing useful, hence CUDA implementation.

-Despite encouraging test results in a separate test hack setup, the CUDA version produces nothing useful: erratic output on first run suggests a bug somewhere but cuda-memcheck / cuda-gdb have not revealed anything so far...
+CUDA version greatly improved by inclusion of *Synchronise() calls - yields deterministic (albeit incorrect) results in all cases.
+There is a consistent undercount of binary patterns and this (weirdly) changes with image content (size of ball).
+Suspect this is an internal pattern chunk boundary problem...